Pappinisseri: Visha Chikilsa Kendram

 Pappinisseri Visha Chikilsa Kendram situated near Panchayat on NH 66 is very known for its versatile role in diagnosis and treatment for venom and poison threats to humans.
 This hospital was the first to accommodate Dialysis machine in North Malabar region.
 It is heard that nowadays this hospital has started its own antevenom production unit.
 Sree Kumaran Vaidyar and former minister M.V.
 Raghavan took keen interest to set up this hospital which is of first in its kind in this region.

 Baliapattam Tile Works

 This an ancient tile factory situated in Pappinisseri.

 Western India Cottons

 This an ancient cotton factory situated in Pappinisseri.

 Political violence

 This area is an epicenter of political violence between RSS and Communists.
-Communist Party of India (Marxist) (CPI(M)) and the Hindus-led Rashtriya Swayamsevak Sangh (RSS) have been fighting in this area for supremacy for the last 50 years.
+CPIM and the RSS have been fighting in this area for supremacy for the last 50 years.
 Clashes in 2008 left seven people killed and many have been injured.
 The High Court of Kerala called this manslaughter a "compelling sport" and suggested permanent deployment of Central forces in the affected areas.